Read our blog to find inspiration and tips to keep you looking and feeling fabulous

 The keto flu, also called the carb flu, is a term coined by followers to describe the symptoms they experience when beginning the diet.

-I want to help you understand the keto flu is, why it happens and how to ease its symptoms.
+We want to help you understand the keto flu is, why it happens and how to ease its symptoms.

 What Is the Keto Flu?